This website is not compatible with Internet Explorer 8 or below. Please upgrade to the latest version

 South Carolina Connections Academy is more than a fully accredited online school.
 It's a tight-knit school community offering all the services and resources needed to create a well-rounded student experience.

 Students throughout South Carolina are thriving at South Carolina Connections Academy (SCCA), tuition-free online public school.
 SCCA gives students the flexibility to learn at home with a curriculum that meets rigorous state education standards.

 A challenging K-12 curriculum

 Experienced and certified online teachers

 Events are great ways to learn more

 South Carolina Connections Academy does not discriminate on the basis of race, gender, disability, age, religion, immigrant status, or national origin in its educational programs and employment practices, and provides equal access to the Boy Scouts and other designated youth groups.
-Questions pertaining to Section 504 and Title IX may be directed to the executive director, Amanda Ebel, at
+Questions pertaining to Section 504 and Title IX may be directed to the executive director, Joshua Kitchens, at

 Upon request, South Carolina Connections Academy is required to evaluate a child for eligibility for special education services.
 A request for evaluation is known as a referral.
 When the school receives a referral, the school will appoint an Evaluation Planning team to determine if the child has a disability and if the child needs special education services.
 The school locates, identifies, and evaluates all children with disabilities who are enrolled by their parents in South Carolina Connections Academy.